Quansight-Labs/numpy_pytorch_interop/RFC.md

 >>> np.asarray([1], dtype=np.int8) + 128
 array([129], dtype=int16)
 ```
-This dependent type promotion will be deprecated NumPy 2.0, and will be
+This data-dependent type promotion will be deprecated NumPy 2.0, and will be
 replaced with [NEP 50](https://numpy.org/neps/nep-0050-scalar-promotion.html).
 For simplicity and to be forward-looking, we chose to implement the
 type promotion behaviour proposed in NEP 50, which is much closer to that of